Join us for this FREE event!

 10am to 4pm

-Want to show off your singing voice?
-Compete in the 2nd annual Nisqually Idol, a musical competition for people 18 and younger.
+The 2nd annual Nisqually Idol, a musical competition for people 18 and younger, let interested youth show off their singing voices.
 All contestants must pre-register with Sheila Wilson.
 Call or email at: 360.561.0203, Sheila@nisquallyriver.org.

 Be sure to bring your own t-shirt to the festival to make a fish print with a Nisqually salmon!
 That and other activities will be part of the day-long celebration of nature at the 27th Annual Nisqually Watershed Festival!